kabk/go-theses-17-manus-nijhoff/writings/thesis.md

 I like to go layers deep into Facebook profiles and just start liking the shit out of everybody.
 You know how they say you're always three handshakes away from Hitler?
 Well, guess I befriended Ivanka Trump solely through her enemies' profiles.

 I have been listening to a Podcast of two net artists: Rafaël Rozendaal and Jeremy Bailey.
 It is nice to hear them quarrel about topics related to the internet, artificial intelligence, the idea of an archive, et cetera.
 Both are very interested in new developments in technology but they have very different approaches towards them.
 Rozendaal is a techno-pessimist, always waiting for new technology to crystallize before using it.
 Bailey is a techno-optimist.
 He adopts new techniques quickly.

+What are the pros and cons of defaultism in interfaces?

 ### Distraction Addiction